 Yankees' Fowler carted off field in 1st inning of debut

-New York Yankees' Dustin Fowler tries to walk after suffering an injury during the first inning of the team's baseball game against the Chicago White Sox on Thursday, June 29, 2017, in Chicago.
+New York Yankees outfielder Dustin Fowler has been carted off the field in the first inning of his major league debut Yankees' Fowler carted off field in 1st inning of debut New York Yankees outfielder Dustin Fowler has been carted off the field in the first inning of his major league debut Check out this story on USATODAY.com: https://usat.ly/2ts4Tsb New York Yankees' Dustin Fowler reacts after suffering an injury during the first inning of the team's baseball game against the Chicago White Sox on Thursday, June 29, 2017, in Chicago.

 Add your comments below